NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

-however, it creates a significant burden on the developer who needs to invest in adapting the context of their model for training and then for inference, to figure out at least two data-cycle pipelines or deployment scenarios, and to decide what tradeoffs to make when and where.
+however, it creates a significant burden on the developer who needs to invest in adapting the context of their model for training and then for inference, to figure out at least two data-cycle pipelines or deployment scenarios, and to decide what trade-offs to make when and where.

 The second approach to making deep learning more efficient is to design a
 software stack that lets the :abbr:`Neural Network (NN)` adapt to whatever